-There is more information on the basic personal allowance, including an example, in our tax basics section.
+There is more information on the personal allowance, including an example, in our tax basics section.

-Blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on.
-If you are eligible for BPA, you are entitled to it in addition to the personal allowance
+The blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on.
+If you are eligible for the BPA, you are entitled to it in addition to the personal allowance.

-There is more information on BPA including the eligibility criteria in the tax basics section.
+There is more information on the BPA including the eligibility criteria in the tax basics section.

-There is more information on MCA including examples in the pensioners section.
+There is more information on the MCA including examples in the pensioners section.